 Don’t think this is just for your office!
 It’s also for home life.
 There will be all kinds of chores to take care of and they can really pile up quickly.
 If you are able to, you should work ahead on your chores.
 For instance, if you have a free twenty minutes, you can organize your living room or just do a little bit of sweeping.

 If your children are old enough, include them in the housekeeping.
 Some chores are more age-appropriate than others.
 For instance, you don’t want a five-year-old cleaning an oven.
 The cumulative effort makes a huge difference in your home and your stress reduction.

 Be involved with your kids

 As a working parent, you won’t be able to be with your kids as much as you might like.
 However, you can still be an active presence in their life.
-When you have time off together, spend time with one another.
+When you have time together, spend time with one another.
 Perhaps you can work on school projects together; enjoy recreational activities; and more.
 You want your kids to feel like you’re there for them.

 Hopefully this has given you inspiration on figuring out how to juggle work and family.
 Working parents are like superheroes.
 Don’t let anyone tell you what you can’t do.

-Author bio: Kara Masterson is a freelance writer from Utah.
+About the Writer: Kara Masterson is a freelance writer from Utah.
 She enjoys Tennis and spending time with her family.

 Enjoy Kara’s work?
 Here are a few more articles from Kara you’ll enjoy: